 truthful history of treaty making - 2005 - 43 min.

-On the making of our modern Indian treaties.
-The program presents an emotional and personal approach to the outcomes of the modern treaty process in Canada.
+On the making of our modern Indian treaties - presenting an emotional and personal approach to the outcomes of the modern treaty process in Canada.
 Profiles on First Nations blend with input from resource developers and governments as the program weaves our tale of land ownership and forecasts our economic future.
-By presenting a balanced perspective (native and non-native alike) on land claims and by educating a concerned public we may begin to build the very needed bridges and the honest dialogue that must exist for all societies to coexist in unison in Canadian society and to reach a just and needed agreement on our land and, ultimately, our future.
+By presenting a balanced perspective,native and non-native alike, and by educating a concerned public, we may begin to build the very needed bridges and the dialogue that must exist for all societies to coexist in Canada.
 The program is a must-see for all audiences.
 Broadcast: Global Television. ($149.00)

 NATIVE WOMEN: POLITICS - documentary

 truthful history of aboriginal women - 2003 - 25 min.

 On the changing roles of native women in their communities.
 An emotionally moving and upbeat program that gives voice to Aboriginal women.
 Historical segments in the program contrast the traditional equality of power, male to female within native communities, versus the regression in the roles and power of First Nations women in Canada under European dominance.
 We hear the voices of strong women "leaders" on how they view the rebuilding of balanced self-government within their community in the future.
 The Indian Act and Bill C31 are examined to highlight their effect on First Nations women.
 Broadcast: Global Television - AWARD - Best Documentary, Native American Journalists Assoc. ($99.00)

 profiling four success stories - 2001 - 24 min.